Survival (UFO)

-Story
+Plot

-Under the cover of a meteor shower, a UFO manages to evade SHADO's tracking and land on the moon.
-The alien pilot gets close enough to Moonbase to shoot out a window of the Leisure Sphere -the resulting explosive decompression kills an astronaut inside and almost kills Paul Foster.
+Under the cover of a meteor shower, a UFO manages to evade SHADO's tracking and land on the Moon.
+The alien pilot gets close enough to Moonbase to shoot out a window of the Leisure Sphere.
+The resulting explosive decompression kills an astronaut inside and almost kills Paul Foster.

-Straker orders a search of the vicinity around Moonbase using moon mobiles and they locate the UFO in a crater.
-The UFO shoots at the moon mobiles whereupon the interceptors are called in.
-They shoot the UFO down as it tries to take off and it crashes into Foster's moon mobile.
+Straker orders a search of the vicinity around Moonbase using Moon mobiles and they locate the UFO in a crater.
+The UFO shoots at the Moon mobiles whereupon the interceptors are called in.
+They shoot the UFO down as it tries to take off and it crashes into Foster's Moon mobile.
 Thrown clear, Foster is injured in the explosion and his spacesuit's radio transmitter is broken.
 SHADO believes that he has been killed.

 Foster is not alone, however, as the alien has also survived.
-The two adversaries realize that to survive they need to co-operate on the walk back to Moonbase.
+The two adversaries realise that to survive they need to co-operate on the walk back to Moonbase.
 They get close to their destination but a search team locates Foster.
 Believing the alien to be a threat and with Foster unable to contact the search team due to his broken radio, they shoot and kill the alien.